Canada's Balance of International Payments

 Revisions and seasonal adjustment

-Components of the current account for which seasonal variation is present are seasonally adjusted using X-11 ARIMA program.
-Most of the goods, services and current transfers are seasonally adjusted while less than half of the investment income is adjusted for seasonality.
+Components of the current account for which seasonal variation is present are seasonally adjusted using X-12 ARIMA program.
+Most of the goods, services and secondary income (current transfers) are seasonally adjusted while less than half of the investment income is adjusted for seasonality.

 Data response error may be due to questionnaire design, the characteristics of a question, inability or unwillingness of the respondent to provide correct information, misinterpretation of the questions or definitional problems.